awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-linux.md

 ## Troubleshooting<a name="serverless-sam-cli-install-linux-troubleshooting"></a>

-### Docker Error: "Cannot connect to the Docker daemon\.
+### Docker error: "Cannot connect to the Docker daemon\.
 Is the docker daemon running on this host?"<a name="serverless-sam-cli-install-linux-troubleshooting-docker-deamon"></a>

 In some cases, you may need to reboot your instance to provide permissionst for the `ec2-user` to access the Docker daemon\.
 If you receive this error, try rebooting your instance\.